cclearpartners/myi-docs/src/guides/add-a-custom-report-to-your-dashboard-a-step-by-step-guide.md

 ---
 You can mix reports you've created yourself with reports created specifically for your org by developers.

 Custom reports are added to a dashboard in exactly the same way.
-Two fields, MyInsights+ Reporting Block and Custom Parameters play an important role.
+Two fields, Insights+ Reporting Block and Custom Parameters play an important role.

 <video width="100%" controls>
   <source src="/static/video/custom-block.mov" type="video/mp4">